gl-inet/docs/docs/app/openvpn.md

-# Get the configuration File
+# 3. Get the config File

 We have tested different VPN service providers.
 Therefore, if you don't know how to get the configuration file, you can follow the instruction below according to your service provider.
 However, you have to contact your service provider for the configuration file if they haven't been listed  below.

-If you use other service providers and have problem of setting up the OpenVPN, please contact support@gl-inet.com
+If you use other service providers and have problem of setting up the OpenVPN, please contact [support@gl-inet.com](mailto:support@gl-inet.com)

 ## AirVPN